Skip to main content

 Permission Modes

-Use --permission-mode to choose the default behavior for a session.
+Use --permission-mode to set the default behavior for the current session:

 qodercli --permission-mode default